Dynamic Client Registration Overview

 Initial Access Token

-In either of these two cases, the client application obtains an initial access token.
-This first token is used only for registering a specific instance of the application.
-To limit this token's usage, it has a special scope called dcr
+Whether the client authenticates or the user authenticates when registering, the client application first obtains an initial access token.
+It uses this token to register a specific instance.
+To limit this token's usage, the Curity Identity Server enforces a special scope called dcr

 Registration